triton-inference-server/server/docs/build.rst

 Your build should produce the ONNX Runtime library, libonnxruntime.so.
 You can enable the ONNX Runtime backend in the inference server with the CMake option -DTRTIS_ENABLE_ONNXRUNTIME=ON as described below.
+If you want to enable OpenVino within the ONNX Runtime you must also specify the CMake option TRTIS_ENABLE_ONNXRUNTIME_OPENVINO=ON and provide the necessary OpenVino dependencies.

 You can install the library in a system library path or you can specify the path with the CMake option TRTIS_EXTRA_LIB_PATHS.
 Multiple